A List Song (or poem) that lists the days of the week. Typically, it'll list all seven of them, saying a little something about each of them.

 - "I will love you Monday (365 days of the year)" by Aura Dione.

-- The Darkness has "Friday Night," which covers all but the weekend.
+- "Friday Night" by The Darkness which covers all but the weekend.

 - "Seven Days of the Week" by Grandaddy (performing as Arm of Roger).

-- Robby Roadsteamer's "I've Got Six Days To Cheat", about cheating on a girlfriend six days a week with a different girl each day.
+- "I've Got Six Days To Cheat" by Robby Roadsteamer, about cheating on a girlfriend six days a week with a different girl each day.
 It covers every day except Sunday.
 Although the line for one day strays from that ostensible topic entirely: "Thursday I wash my balls in the sink!".

-- In "Tired of Sex," Weezer mentions a different girl for each day of the week: "Monday night, I'm making Jen.
+- "Tired of Sex" by Weezer mentions a different girl for each day of the week: "Monday night, I'm making Jen.
 Tuesday night, I'm making Lyn..."

-- Conan O'Brien's "Friday" parody, "Thursday", teaches that Thursday comes one day before Friday, one day after Wednesday, and one week before Thursday.
+- "Thursday", a "Friday" parody by Conan O'Brien, teaches that Thursday comes one day before Friday, one day after Wednesday, and one week before Thursday.

-- Sting combines it with Uncommon Time in "Seven Days".
+- "Seven Days" by Sting combines it with Uncommon Time.

 - "Here We Go Round the Mulberry Bush," with clothes being washed on Monday, ironed on Tuesday and so on.